Kempegowda Bus Station: Name

-The station acquired the name Majestic Bus Station or "Majestic" from a popular cinema theatre of the same name located nearby.
+The station acquired the name "Majestic" from a popular cinema theatre of the same name located nearby.
 It was later named as Kempegowda Bus Station in honour of Kempe Gowda I, the founder of Bangalore.
 However, Majestic continues to be the most commonly used name for the station.
 Buses terminating at the station usually display signs that show "Kempegowda Bus Station" or "KBS".

 History

 The bus station started construction in 1965 and opened in 1969.
-The semi-circular city bus terminal was built in 1980s.
+The semi-circular city bus terminal was later built in the 1980s.
 The station is located on the site of the Dharmambudhi Lake, which dried up in the early 20th century.